yewstack/yew/website/docs/concepts/wasm-bindgen/web-sys.md

     // The `is_string` method comes from JsValue. assert!(!text_area.is_string());

-    // The AsRef implementations allow you to treat the HtmlTextAreaElement
-    // as an &EventTarget.

     // empty function just to prove we can pass HtmlTextAreaElement as a
     // &EventTarget.
     fn this_function_only_takes_event_targets(targets: &EventTarget) {};

-    // If you are reading this then it compiled because we check the website
-    // code blocks :)
-    this_function_only_takes_event_targets(&text_area);
+    // The compiler will walk down the deref chain in order to match the types here. this_function_only_takes_event_targets(&text_area);

+    // The AsRef implementations allow you to treat the HtmlTextAreaElement
+    // as an &EventTarget.

+    let event_target: &EventTarget = text_area.as_ref();

 }
 ```